So what is lurking in a dog's coat?...

 - only to be replaced by the ones developing in the environment.

 dog's coat.
-To establish whether this is flea dirt, brush the coat
+This may be flea faeces!
+To establish whether this is flea

 Fleas are also the intermediate host of the tapeworm.
 Therefore it

-is important to remember when treating your dog for fleas, to treat
+is important to remember when treating your dog for fleas to treat for tapeworms too.

 Effective flea treatment and control involves treating both the